julelang/manual/src/memory/memory-model.md

 A few additional instructions are added to the closure to handle this parameter.
 These instructions are usually cheap and do not impose significant runtime costs.
 The instructions usually include converting the hidden parameter to the closure's environment data.

+## Deferred Scopes

+Deferred scopes are essentially anonymous functions and, depending on the situation, are considered closures.
+The variables used are stored just like in a closure.
+When the function returns, the functions stored in the stack are called one by one in LIFO order.

+The thing used as a stack is actually a slice.
+The slice can automatically grow each time a deferred scope is added.
+In other words, each deferred scope leads to the creation of an anonymous function, and these functions are stored in a slice that acts as a stack.
+When the function returns, the deferred scope functions stored in this slice are called in LIFO order.

+A deferred scope is not executed in every possible return scenario of the function.
+There are certain behaviors that trigger it.
+Falling outside of these behaviors may result in deferred scopes not being executed.

+**List of deferred scope execution triggers**:
+- Reaching end of the function's main scope.
+- Return statements.
+- In exceptionals, calling `error` function.

+Accordingly, a `panic`, `os::Exit` or something like that calls will not trigger the execution of deferred scopes.

 ## Concurrency

 Jule has concurrency built-in.
 Concurrency calls are made with the `co` keyword.
 The load of these calls may vary depending on the operating system because the threads used in concurrency are native threads.